This guide covers frequently asked questions about making style changes and using the Site Styles panel.

 Before navigating to Site Styles, choose the page you’d like to edit from your Pages panel.
 This ensures that you see all style options relevant to that page type.
 For example, if no text on the page uses Heading 3 formatting, the Heading 3 style option won't appear in Site Styles.

 Some tweaks are dependent on other tweaks to appear.
-For example, in the standard slideshow/grid Gallery Page, the Aspect Ratio tweak only appears once you've clicked the Gallery Design tweak and selected Grid.
+For example, in the standard Gallery Page, the Aspect Ratio tweak only appears after you've clicked the Gallery Design tweak and selected Grid.
 If you're unsure, see the Site Styles tweaks guide for your template.

 If you still don’t see the style option you’re looking for, you can make additional style changes using CSS.
 We recommend having a good knowledge of CSS before attempting this.
 For more information, visit Using the CSS Editor.